amaresh-sahu/amaresh-sahu.github.io/_posts/2014-12-19-finding-things-out.markdown

 ***

 When I started undergrad, I was one of those engineers who thought they had religion all figured out.
 I was a _scientist_, after all, and I believed in studying nature to figure out the unknown.
 To me, religion was a thing of the past - something people used to understand the world before they could use science to explain it.
-My views were pretty strongly aligned with those of [Paul Dirac](https://www.wikipedia.org/Paul_Dirac), who has some rather [strong opinions](https://www.wikiquote.org/Paul_Dirac) on the matter.
-I found this one particularly appealing:
+I felt particularly strongly about the following sentiment of [Paul Dirac](https://www.wikipedia.org/Paul_Dirac), the brilliant 20th century theoretical physicist:

 > Dirac quote explaining why science trumps religion